codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/fan-in-fan-out.md

 max-width="100%"
 %}

-You should be able to copy and paste this YAML in the in-line editor of the Codefresh UI.
+You should be able to copy and paste this YAML in the in-line editor in the Codefresh UI.
 It will automatically clone the project for you.

 `codefresh.yml`
 {% highlight yaml %}